WHATS HOT

 Common Problems During the Third Trimester of Your

 1. Get plenty of rest.
-Pregnancy can be exhausting, so make sure you get enough every night.
+Pregnancy can be exhausting, so make sure you get enough sleep every night.

 3. Exercise regularly.
 Exercise can help to reduce pregnancy-related aches and pains, and it will also help you to regain your energy levels after the birth of your baby.

 4. Speak to your doctor or midwife if you are struggling.
-If you are finding pregnancy tough, don’t suffer in silence – speak to your healthcare professional for and support.
+If you are finding pregnancy tough, don’t suffer in silence – speak to your healthcare professional for advice and support.

 Pregnancy is a wonderful experience, but it can also be tough on your body.
-Backaches, breathlessness, rib and high blood pressure are all common complaints that can leave you feeling worn out and overwhelmed.
+Backaches, breathlessness, rib pain and high blood pressure are all common complaints that can leave you feeling worn out and overwhelmed.
 Fortunately, there are natural solutions for these common complaints that really do work.

-By the third trimester, many women feel just as lousy as they did during the first trimester of pregnancy – if not worse.
-You might have thought you had it easy during the second trimester in comparison to how you felt during the first, but by the time you reach the third trimester, you come to realize just how you really are.
+By the third , many women feel just as lousy as they did during the first trimester of pregnancy – if not worse.
+You might have thought you had it easy during the second trimester in comparison to how you felt during the first, but by the time you reach the third trimester, you come to realize just how pregnant you really are.

 Back pain and rib pain are common experiences during pregnancy and can range from mild to severe.